OutofAi/OutofFocus/README.md

 </div>

 Out of AI presents a flexible tool in Gradio to manipulate your images.
-This is our first version of Image modification tool through prompt manipulation by reconstruction through diffusion inversion process
+This is our first version of Image modification tool through prompt manipulation by reconstruction through diffusion inversion process.
+We recommend running it on GPU with at least 22GB VRAM and preferabbly a A100 GPU for the best experience.

 ## Download the project